Working title

-A working title is a temporary name for a product or project.
-The usage is especially common in film and tv, gaming, music and publishing.
+A working title is a preliminary name for a product or project.
+The usage is especially common in film and TV, gaming, music and publishing.
 It is often styled in trade publications as (wt) and is synonymous with production title and tentative title.

-Purpose
+Usage

-Working titles are used mainly because an official title has not yet been decided upon or to intentionally disguise the real nature of a project.
+Working titles are commonly used in film and TV, gaming, music, and publishing.
+They are used mainly because an official title has not yet been decided upon or to intentionally disguise the real nature of a project.

+It is often styled in trade publications as (wt).

 Usage as production titles

+The terms "production title" and "tentative title" are sometimes used instead of "working title".
 Working titles are primarily a practical matter, just to prevent confusion as ideas for release titles can keep on changing for a variety of reasons.
 For example, while James Bond films are commonly produced under numerical titles such as Bond 22 until the official title is announced as part of its marketing, release titles may also change because of significant changes to the plot during production, as happened with Disney's The Emperor's New Groove, whose working title was Kingdom of the Sun.

-In some cases a working title may ultimately be used as the release title, as in the case of leading man Samuel L. Jackson insisting on title Snakes on a Plane, after he learned the title was going to be changed to Pacific Air Flight 121 upon release.
+In some cases a working title may ultimately be used as the release title, as in the case of leading man Samuel L. Jackson insisting on the title Snakes on a Plane, after he learned the title was going to be changed to Pacific Air Flight 121 upon release.